php-censor/php-censor/docs/en/workers/worker.md

 nohup /path/to/php-censor/bin/console php-censor:worker &> /var/log/php-censor-worker.log </dev/null & # and you can save pid in pidfile with echo "$!" > /var/run/php-censor-worker.pid, but it's not really necessary
 ```

-But keep in mind: it won't restart your worker if it fails and can make some inconvenience.
+But keep in mind: it won't restart your worker if it fails and can be inconvenient to manage worker process in contrast with other solutions.
 So, it's good for debug purposes or as temporary solution.

 That's it!
 Now, whenever you create a new build in PHP Censor, it should start building immediately.